Pelvicachromis sacrimontis

 Pelvicachromis sacrimontis is a freshwater fish of the cichlid family known only from a small area of southeastern Nigeria.
 Currently Fishbase considers this binomial to be a junior synonym of P. pulcher and, it was also known as Pelvicachromis camerunensis, P. pulcher "form B" or P. sp. aff. pulcher but some authorities now consider it to be a valid species.
 It is occasionally available in the tropical fish trade as "giant krib" and there are three colour morphs – red, green and yellow.
-And are the most colorful of the Pelvicachromis family.
-Today its popularity increases due to more order demands by aquarium hobbyists.
+They are the most colorful of the Pelvicachromis family.
+Today, there is increased demand for the fish by aquarium hobbyists.